Overview

 • Unconsciousness or periods of blackouts

 Symptoms may vary depending on the nature of the substance used and its side effects.
 Additionally, individuals who use substances regularly may be at risk of developing an addiction.
-Developing an addiction can be dangerous, as addiction may lead to dependence on the substance, which may also lead to difficult withdrawal symptoms when attempting to cease use of the substance.
+Developing an addiction to a substance can be dangerous, as addiction may lead to dependence on the substance, which may also lead to difficult withdrawal symptoms when attempting to cease use of the substance.

 The signs of addiction to a substance may include: